Trump plan to allow seismic blasts in Atlantic search for oil appears dead

 Cunningham lifted a 120-decibel horn and blasted it at the official, filling the small committee room with an eardrum-splitting noise.

 On Sept.
-8, Trump flew to Florida, an important swing state where his proposal to drill is widely opposed by voters and signed an executive order to extend a moratorium on drilling in the eastern Gulf of Mexico, as well as expand the ban up the Atlantic to South Carolina.
+8, Trump flew to Florida, an important swing state where his proposal to drill is widely opposed by voters, and signed an executive order to extend a moratorium on drilling in the eastern Gulf of Mexico, as well as expand the ban up the Atlantic to South Carolina.
 Trump also hinted at banning oil exploration in other Eastern Seaboard states.
 Governors from Massachusetts to Florida are opposed to offshore drilling.

 “This protects your beautiful Gulf and your beautiful ocean, and it will for a long time to come,” Trump said in Jupiter, Fla., last month, calling himself a “great environmentalist.”